Cyprus – Northern (Kyrenia, Famagusta) Oct 13-15, 2021

 According to ancient written sources the city was supplying Athens with timber and copper and in return getting luxurious metal vessels from there.

 Northern Cyprus extreme west (Lefke, Gemikonagi).
-Sofi ruins lies between these two small towns.
+Sofi ruins lie between these two small towns.
 There are only small businesses lining the highway.

 I crossed the border near here.
-Each border stop took less than 30 seconds each.
+Each border stop took less than 30 seconds.
 No stamps

 Kokkina/Erenköy (enclave).
-There is a dirt road below Mosfili that appears rarely used that gives access to the north end of Kokkina.
+There is a dirt road below Mosfili that appears rarely used and gives access to the north end of Kokkina.

 The highway climbs up through Mosfili allowing good views down to Kokkina, but there are no other roads and no houses.
 It appears that no one lives here.